 Lack of probable cause

-Not only do officers conduct faulty impaired driving tests without reasonable suspicion, but they also make arrest based on bad judgement regarding probable cause.
+Not only do officers conduct faulty impaired driving tests without reasonable suspicion, but they also make arrests based on bad judgment regarding probable cause.
 The mere fact someone has been apprehended does not mean they were indeed impaired.
 Over-zealous officers tend to rely too heavily on their personal testimony for conviction, which can be questioned in court.

 These are three primary mistakes that police officers tend to make when performing a bad sobriety test and subsequent arrest.
 Additionally, they often fail to inform the suspect of their right to remain silent at the time of the arrest.
 This must be done before or at the time of handcuffing the prisoner, but your rights begin from the very initialization of the stop.